basherpm/basher/README.md

 $ basher link directory my_namespace/my_package
 ~~~

-The `link` command will install the dependencies of local package.
+The `link` command will install the dependencies of the local package.
 You can prevent that with the `--no-deps` option:

 ~~~ sh